ankith26/My-PyChess/README.md

 ## What's next

 - I am working on the next upgrade to the game.
+- The upgrade will optimise the game even further, fixing a bug.
-- The upgrade will add a new prefernce Menu where you can customise some game features.
+- The upgrade will add a new preference Menu where you can customise some game features(it will be incomplete)
 - The upgrade adds background animations on the home menu.
 - Hopefully, I will add documentation about the Game.
 - Please notify me quickly if you come across bugs, issues.
 - Put down your thoughts about the game in the Issues section along with all bugs/glitches.

-## Future Goals with The Game
+## Long term Future Goals with the Game

 - Online Gameplay (on lan wifi and wlan)
 - Better SinglePlayer
 - Saving game in standard Chess format accepted by most games (pgn).
-- Undo moves (I have a method figured out to achieve this, but it is highly inefficient, So I removed the feature)(I am working on the more efficient method)
+- Undo moves (I have a method figured out to achieve this, but it is highly inefficient, so I removed the feature)(I am working on the more efficient method)
 - En Passant(This feature is coming soon)